bacpop/PopPUNK/docs/qc.rst

 You can tune distance quality control to be more strict by using smaller ``x``.
 For example, ``x = 0.1`` would remove the S. pneumoniae cluster at the top right corner, which belongs to a population with a distinct biological feature.

+The default ``r`` should be enough for datasets of more than 100 genomes.
+To make sure all outliers are picked out, ``r`` / (number of distance pairs) needs to be smaller than 1 / (number of genomes).
+You can increase resolution by decreasing ``r`` at negligible time cost.

 QC of the network (assign only)
 -------------------------------
 Finally, you may also check network properties.